ivangfr/springboot-react-keycloak/README.md

 ### Calling movies-api endpoints using Swagger

-- Access `movies-api` Swagger website, http://localhost:9080/swagger-ui.html
+- Access `movies-api` Swagger website, http://localhost:9080/swagger-ui.html.

 - Click `Authorize` button.

 - In the form that opens, paste the `access token` (obtained at [getting-access-token](#getting-access-token)) in the `Value` field.
 Then, click `Authorize` and `Close` to finalize.

 - Done!
-We can now access the secured endpoints
+We can now access the secured endpoints.

 ## Useful Commands

 - **MongoDB**

-  List all movies
+  List all movies:
   ```
   docker exec -it mongodb mongosh moviesdb
   db.movies.find()